 Sexual health clinic, also called GUM (Gento-Urinary Medicine) clinic is administered by the NHS for any kind of sex related queries.
 These clinics help to provide free advice and treatment, despite your age, gender or sexual orientation.

-However, you may visit a sexual health clinic for contraceptive advice, pregnancy test or ask sex related questions that you feel uncomfortable to ask elsewhere.
+However, you may visit the clinic for contraceptive advice, pregnancy test or ask sex related questions that you feel uncomfortable to ask elsewhere.

-It is a good idea to visit a sexual health clinic in London than your GP if you have an STI as they know how to deal with sexual health related concerns.
+It is a good idea to visit a clinic than your GP if you have an STI as they know how to deal with sexual health related concerns.

 Mostly, sexual health clinics are walk-in and they do not require advance bookings.
 So, you may call in advance to check for the opening hours.
 Make sure that you have sufficient time to wait on the appointment day.

-When you go to a sexual health clinic, the doctor will ask you a few questions to know about your overall health condition.
+When you visit, the doctor will ask you a few questions to know about your overall health condition.
 He will ask about your sexual history and the symptoms you face.
 Make sure you answer all questions honestly so that he can help you with the right treatment.

 If you think you have an STI, you will have to undergo an examination.
 The doctor will explain in details about it but if you want to know anything, don't hesitate to ask.

-When you go to a sexual health clinic, you will have to conduct an STI test.
+When you go to the clinic, you will have to conduct an STI test.
 This will include any of the following:

 Sexual health screening involves performing a test for chlamydia, genital warts, gonorrhoea, HIV and syphilis.